Kids Can Grow

 Kids also create garden crafts such as terracotta garden stones imprinted with plants, stones, etc., earth buddies (see photo, right), or “websites” (spider houses to attract beneficial insects).
 Nutrition education is an important part of Kid’s Can Grow.
 Children learn about nutrition and food safety in our program.
 They create “harvest pizzas” using produce from their own home gardens.
 Kids Can Grow is also a specialty 4-H Club.
-Each Kids Can Grow participant is enrolled as a 4-H member so they can display their garden produce, posters or journals about what they have learned, their garden craft items, and/or samples of preserved foods such as tomato sauce at the Acton Fair, our county agricultural fair, held in August.
+Each Kids Can Grow participant is enrolled as a 4-H member so they can display their garden produce, posters or journals about what they have learned and their garden craft items.

 This program will open March 1st for applications, the application can be found here at that time.

 Applications are due March 31st, please note that this is an application and you will be notified whether you have or have not been accepted into the program.
 Payment due upon acceptance to the program; please do not send payment with application.
 The program fee is $25 if accepted, it includes all the materials.
 There is partial financial assistance if needed!

 Please contact our office at firstname.lastname@example.org if you have any questions or concerns.

 Kids Can Grow is a program that meets monthly April through September on a Saturday from 9am-12pm.